Essex, Ontario: History

 The current Town of Essex was created on 1 April 1999 through the amalgamation of the former towns of Essex and Harrow, along with the former townships of Colchester North and Colchester South.
 Each community has a distinct history prior to amalgamation.
 Colchester South is notable for lying farther south than the northern border of California.

 Essex

-The Talbot Trail was heavily attributed with causing Essex to grow significantly in the last half of the 19th century.
-The community achieved town status in 1890.
+The Talbot Trail has enabled Essex to increase in population in the last half of the 19th century, and achieve town status in 1890.